azegas/facebook_automated_groups/readme.md

 sadly you are unable to use your pc while the script is runnig, since it needs your keyboard and mouse.

 Would be nice to:
-- [x] DONE - paimti is excelio failo grupes - done
+- [x] 2022-01-08 paimti grupiu info is excelio failo
-- [ ] OPEN - jei cant open page - (popup confirmation window) - open new tab and continue
+- [ ] jei cant open page - (popup confirmation window) - open new tab and continue
-- [ ] OPEN - take screenshot of the end result to confirm the post was published
+- [ ] take screenshot of the end result to confirm the post was published
-- [ ] OPEN - if "Write something" doesnt exist - find "create a public post"
+- [ ] if "Write something" doesnt exist - find "create a public post"

 # Automated Posting to Facebook groups